How do I choose a UPS Battery?

-There is no single ‘best’ battery technology; each approach has its own strengths and weaknesses, and it is up to each data centre operator to choose the one that best meets their requirements.
+There is no single ‘best’ UPS battery technology; each approach has its own strengths and weaknesses, and it is up to each data centre operator to choose the one that best meets their requirements.
 The information below outlines the 3 main types of UPS batteries and their features.

 Lead acid (LA) uninterruptible power supplies batteries remain popular because they have a long-proven track record for reliability.
 They are the most economical choice for larger power applications where weight is of little concern.
-They provide excellent performance and efficiency with low internal impedance, high tolerance to improper treatment and attractive purchasing costs.
+These UPS battery systems provide excellent performance and efficiency with low internal impedance, high tolerance to improper treatment and attractive purchasing costs.

-LA batteries use an electrolyte comprising water and sulphuric acid, and plates made up of sponge lead (negative electrode) and lead oxide (positive).
-The two main LA battery types are VRLA (valve-regulated lead-acid) also known as ‘sealed’ or ‘maintenance-free’ and flooded, also called ‘vented’ or ‘open’.
+LA UPS batteries use an electrolyte comprising water and sulphuric acid, and plates made up of sponge lead (negative electrode) and lead oxide (positive).
+The two main LA uninterruptible power supply battery types are VRLA (valve-regulated lead-acid) also known as ‘sealed’ or ‘maintenance-free’ and flooded LA batteries, also called ‘vented’ or ‘open’.

-VRLA batteries are sealed and can be mounted in any orientation.
-The battery case is equipped with a valve that vents any gas build-up to atmosphere.
+VRLA UPS batteries are sealed and can be mounted in any orientation.
+The uninterruptible power supply battery case is equipped with a valve that vents any gas build-up to atmosphere.
 They normally require no direct maintenance – no water top-ups are necessary, as any hydrogen released during charging is recombined internally with oxygen to form water.
-There are two main VRLA types, distinguished by their electrolyte composition: Absorbed glass material (AGM), where the electrolyte is held within a highly porous micofiber glass separator; and Gel, which has an electrolyte gel made from a mixture of sulfuric acid and silica.
+There are two main VRLA types, distinguished by their electrolyte composition: Absorbed glass material (AGM), where the electrolyte is held within a highly porous microfiber glass separator; and Gel, which has an electrolyte gel made from a mixture of sulfuric acid and silica.

-UPS applications normally use the VRLA AGM type because of its lower internal resistance, high specific power and efficiency, low self-discharge and lower purchasing cost.
-AGM batteries also charge faster and can deliver high current of short duration.
+UPS power supply applications normally use the VRLA AGM type because of its lower internal resistance, high specific power and efficiency, low self-discharge and lower purchasing cost.
+AGM uninterruptible power supplies batteries also charge faster and can deliver a high current of short duration.

 They provide a longer lifespan and higher reliability than sealed LA batteries.
 LA battery rooms must be kept at a reasonably constant temperature (20 -25°C) to avoid reducing service life or even causing damage.

-Li-ion batteries are becoming an increasingly attractive alternative to LA in data centre environments, where power availability has absolutely the highest priority, they offer higher reliability than VRLA solutions.
-Not only is each individual cell inherently more safe and stable, but each battery module has an electronic controller that continuously checks every cell for any sign of change in performance.
+Li-ion UPS batteries are becoming an increasingly attractive alternative to LA in data centre operations, where power availability has absolutely the highest priority, they offer higher reliability than VRLA solutions.
+Not only is each individual cell inherently safer and more stable, but each uninterruptible power supply battery module has an electronic controller that continuously checks every cell for any sign of change in performance.

-However, NiCd batteries cost much more than traditional VRLA equivalents.
-Furthermore, as both nickel and cadmium are toxic, battery disposal/recycling processes are costly.
-NiCd batteries also require maintenance in the form of topping up with water – especially in high-cycle applications, or under heavy charging rates with some charging methodologies.
+NiCd UPS batteries cost much more than traditional VRLA equivalents.
+Furthermore, as both nickel and cadmium are toxic, UPS battery disposal/recycling processes are costly.
+NiCd uninterruptible power supplies batteries also require maintenance in the form of topping up with water – especially in high-cycle applications, or under heavy charging rates with some charging methodologies.